bitrise-io/trace-cocoa-sdk/README.md

 * `libc++.tbd`
 * `libz.tbd`

-Each framework can be easier found in Xcode's framework list.
-These are currently the supported integration options:
+Each framework can be found in Xcode's framework list.
+Current supported integration options are the following:

 ### Bitrise Workflow

 ### Install using [Bitrise workflow step: Add Trace SDK](https://www.bitrise.io/integrations/steps/add-trace-sdk)

 Use *[Add trace SDK](https://www.bitrise.io/integrations/steps/add-trace-sdk)* step to add the SDK to your project automatically.
 All the downloads, linking SDK and supporting system framework and libraries are done for you.
-The step **must** come before the Xcode Archive & Export step.
+The step **must** come before the `Xcode Archive & Export step` as it has to be linked beforehand.

 ### Install directly from the source code

-Add the following step inside your `bitrise.yml` file if the step project is in your repo folder
+Add the following step inside your `bitrise.yml` file if the step project is in the repo folder

 ```yml
 - path::./step/: